cfarkas/SARS-CoV-2-freebayes/README.md

 ### Execution

-As an example for merged.GISAID.fasta.gz (containing all genomes per geographical region) we can obtain aggregated variants from merged.GISAID.fasta.gz dataset in a folder called "GISAID_merge", as follows:
+As an example for merged.GISAID.fasta.gz (containing worldwide GISAID genomes) we can obtain aggregated variants from merged.GISAID.fasta.gz dataset in a folder called "GISAID_merge", as follows:

 ```
 # Clone Repository